lakesareadesign/multi.pass/content/plugins/leadin/readme.txt

 === HubSpot All-In-One Marketing - Forms, Popups, Live Chat ===
 Contributors: HubSpotDev, leadin
 Tags: forms, popup, live chat, contact form, crm, newsletter, marketing, lead generation, hubspot, mailchimp, constant contact
-Requires at least: 3.7
+Requires at least: 4.0
 Tested up to: 5.1
+Requires PHP: 5.6
-Stable tag: 7.2.0
+Stable tag: 7.3.2

 HubSpot All-In-One Marketing, is a free all-in-one marketing plugin that allows you to easily use HubSpot forms, popups, and live chat on your WordPress site.
 If you’re already a HubSpot user, the plugin lets you connect your HubSpot account to your website without any code.